JannikIrmai/interactive-fcn-crf/README.md

 # HRNet3D

 The pytorch implementation of the HRNet3D is in the hr_net_3d directory.
-How to use the HRNet3D for vertebrae localization in CT images of the human spine is demonstrated in the vertebrae_labeling directory.
+The usage of the HRNet3D for vertebrae localization in CT images of the human spine is demonstrated in the vertebrae_labeling directory.
 The used datasets are publicly available here: https://github.com/anjany/verse.

+The full FCN-CRF inference pipeline is implemented in ``vertebrae_labeling/main.py``.
+To run the inference a pretrained model and the parameters of the spine prior model need to be loaded.
+A pretrained model and the spine prior model for the CSI data can be downloaded from here: TODO!

 # References